florist-notes/AppliedCSAndroid/README.md

 Takeaway
 -

 [Here](https://github.com/SKKSaikia/Applied-CS-with-Android-AEC/tree/master/Applied_CS) are all the Applied CS Apps that I completed.
-The data structure and algorithms that I learnt are dear, the leadership qualities that I built and the whole journey is close to my heart:)
+The data structure and algorithms that I learnt are dear, the leadership qualities that I built and the whole journey is close to my heart :)

-        Thanks for visiting :)
+        Thank You for visiting :)

 ________________________________________________________________________🅰🅿🅿🅻🅸🅴🅳 🅲🆂 🆆🅸🆃🅷 🅰🅽🅳🆁🅾🅸🅳